Suwayomi/Suwayomi-Server/README.md

 ## Downloading and Running the app
 ### All Operating Systems
-You should have The Java Runtime Environment(JRE) 8 or newer and a modern browser installed.
+You should have The Java Runtime Environment(JRE) 8 or newer and a modern browser installed(get assitance from Google search!).
 Also an internet connection is required as almost everything this app does is downloading stuff.

 Download the latest "Stable" jar release from [the releases section](https://github.com/Suwayomi/Tachidesk/releases) or a preview jar build from [the preview branch](https://github.com/Suwayomi/Tachidesk/tree/preview).